presseverykey/everykey-tutorial/lesson1/Linux.md

-# Installing the Anykey Toolchain on Linux.
+# Installing the Everykey Toolchain on Linux.

 ## make, gcc, git